IQEngine/IQEngine/CODE_OF_CONDUCT.md

 This Code of Conduct applies within all community spaces, and also applies when an individual is officially representing the community in public spaces.
+Examples of representing our community include:
+* Using an official e-mail address
+* Posting via an official social media account
+* Performing moderation within public voice, video, and text chat apps
-Examples of representing our community include using an official e-mail address, posting via an official social media account, or acting as an appointed representative at an online or offline event.
+* Acting as an appointed representative at an online or offline event.

 ## Enforcement